pierrenoel/Laravel-Briefing/02.TheBasics/d.controllers.md

 `Route::get('/articles','ArticleController@index');`

 - **'/articles** is the name of the route.
-- **'ArticleController** is this route references to that controller, here it is the posts controller.
+- **'ArticleController** is this route who references to that controller, here it is the posts controller.
 - **'@index'** means it searches after the method **index()** in the ArticleController.

 #### Exercice (3)